 I am the owner, manager of Strongman Pumps and am an Australian who has lived in remote areas of Northern Australia for a large part of my life.
 With this, I have experienced many situations where problems have occurred with the water pumping systems resulting in no water supply.
 This can be extremely stressful and a replacement pump is a matter of urgency.
-I now live on a rural property which is on the outskirts of town and it can be just as stressful if the bore pump, sewage pump or pressure pump stops working.
+I now live on a rural property which is on the outskirts of town with no town water.
+We rely on our bore pump, sewage pump and pressure pumps.
 This is why it is important to me to deal with supply companies that understand the urgency of getting the pump out to you (the customer) as soon as possible.

 I started selling water pumps quite a few years ago, after my very expensive bore pump (sorry I am not allowed to mention the brand name) slowly died.
-I had no idea back then that my pump should have had a floating impeller system because of my gritty water supply and that those particular pumps were only good for pumping crystal clear clean water.
+I had no idea back then that my pump should have had a floating impeller system because of my gritty water supply and that the pump I had was only good for pumping crystal clear clean water.

 My good friend, who was a pump installer, told me not to bother with another expensive bore pump as my bad water supply and gritty water would definitely cause the death of the next pump.
 He said that the next pump probably wouldn’t last very long either.
 So he suggested I buy a cheap pump.